GSA/digitalgov.gov/content/posts/2015-10-30-digitalgov-podcast-bridging-content-and-discovery-through-digitalgov-search.md

 url: /2015/10/30/digitalgov-podcast-bridging-content-and-discovery-through-digitalgov-search/
 date: 2015-10-30 1:12:28 -0400
 title: 'DigitalGov Podcast: Bridging Content and Discovery Through DigitalGov Search'
-summary: ' You can find cute kitten photos online,&nbsp;but you can&#8217;t&nbsp;find&nbsp;Ben Franklin&#8217;s jetpack (well, you can search for it, but you won&#8217;t find it!).
-For government agencies, connecting users to information is a critical part of meeting the public&#8217;s needs and&nbsp;delivering excellent&nbsp;customer service.&nbsp;DigitalGov Search&nbsp;helps agencies deliver information to government searchers'
+summary: ' You can find cute kitten photos online, but you can&#8217;t find Ben Franklin&#8217;s jetpack (well, you can search for it, but you won&#8217;t find it!).
+For government agencies, connecting users to information is a critical part of meeting the public&#8217;s needs and delivering excellent customer service.
+DigitalGov Search helps agencies deliver information to government searchers'
 authors:
   - awichman
 categories: